 Avoiding ambiguity, particularly with pronouns and punctuation.

-For the academic year 2019-2020, we are collecting comments, criticisms, and suggestions for the films, text, exercises, and quizzes of each lesson on scientific writing.
-To help us assess your input, would please let us know whether you are a student, professional, or faculty member, what your discipline is, and what your institution is?
+For the academic year 2019-2020, we are collecting comments, questions, criticisms, and suggestions for the films, text, and quizzes of each lesson on scientific writing.
+To help us understand your input, would please let us know what your discipline is and whether you are a student, professional, or faculty member?